How to Become a Registered Agent (The Complete Guide)

 A commercial registered agent in an office working

-A commercial registered agent service is a registered agent business that represents multiple companies.
+A commercial registered agent service is a business that acts as registered agent for multiple companies at once.

-These services receive and forward mail from the Secretary of State, legal services, legal notices, and more.
+They receive and forward mail from the Secretary of State, handle legal notices, accept service of process, and more — so you don't have to be physically present to stay compliant.

 What Services Does A Registered Agent Provide?